brhillman/tinycore-on-macbook/README.md

 and then rebuilding and repackaging the extension.
 Fresh reboot and loading, and now yubico-piv-tool is able to see the yubikey.
 So now, after loading the ykcs11 module into firefox, authentication works as expected!

+## Audio
+Follow wiki for setting up alsa: https://wiki.tinycorelinux.net/doku.php?id=wiki:setting_up_sound

+## Copy and paste to/from terminal
+aterm does not seem to like keybindings and is not respecting XTerm keybindings.
+Installing lxterminal is an easy solution to this, but would be nice to figure out how to configure aterm to respect ctrl-shift-c and ctrl-shift-v for copy and paste.

 ## TODO
   - webcam
   - extension recipes / upload to repo